A-Star100/srb2-mods/L_ThokEveryone/README.md

 ## Bugs
 Characters this custom thok is applied to lose rings instead of damaging enemies if they're hit in the middle of a thok.
 This is because no enemy handling has been added, so the default is used, which is to get damaged.

+The ThokEveryone, MultiThokEveryone, and SonicMultiThok mods cannot be used in conjunction, only the first one applied will properly take effect.
+This means that you will need to restart the game to use another mod.
+Choose one wisely.